 Predictive maintenance, or predictive repairing, is a strategy for extending machinery life and lowering operational expenses by identifying potential problems in advance.

-To further anticipate when technical support assistance is required, predictive maintenance also enables the integration of Internet of Things (IoT) – connected devices with sophisticated analytics software.
+To further anticipate when technical support assistance is required, predictive maintenance also enables the integration of Internet of Things – connected devices with sophisticated analytics software.

 4. Connected Supply Chain